 That’s when Asana integrations step into the breach.

 Integrations (or add-ons) are tools built by third-party developers.
-Compared to fully-fledged applications, integrations are generally lightweight, less cumbersome, and basically simpler to use.
+Compared to full-fledged applications, integrations are generally lightweight, less cumbersome, and basically simpler to use.
 They don’t pack a variety of features but rather aim to solve a specific problem.
-With them, you can easily extend Asana functionality and add a significant layer of productivity to your project management process.
+With them, you can easily extend the functionality and add a significant layer of productivity to your Asana project management process.

 However, finding the right Asana integration might turn out to be a real challenge given that there are over 60 of them out there.
 And unfortunately, not all of them are equally good.

-In this article, we’d like to tell you about 7 most useful Asana integrations that will help you to accomplish more while doing less in project management.
+In this article, we’d like to tell you about the 7 most useful Asana integrations that will help you to accomplish more while doing less in project management.
 Each of them is best in a specific aspect e.g. communication, data structuring, or time tracking.
-All of them seamlessly integrate with Asana in real time and aim to make your project management more efficient.
+All of them seamlessly integrate with Asana in real-time and aim to make your project management more efficient.

 Time Tracking: Everhour

 Want to know how long it takes you to complete a task?
 Need a clear way of reporting to clients about the job done?
-Among all Asana integrations that strive to improve your time tracking, Everhour has proved to be the best choice.
+Among all integrations that strive to improve your time tracking, the Everhour + Asana combination has proved to be the best choice.